Linaro/lava/doc/v2/writing-multinode.rst

      :end-before: # END-TEST-SERVER-BLOCK

-.. note:: It is recommended to use :term:`inline` definitions for the calls to the synchronisation helpers.
-This makes it much easier to debug when a synchronisation call times out and will allow the *flow* of the MultiNode job to be summarised in the UI.
+.. note:: It is recommended to use :term:`inline` definitions for the calls to the synchronization helpers.
+This makes it much easier to debug when a synchronization call times out and will allow the *flow* of the MultiNode job to be summarized in the UI.

 The test definition specified for the ``client`` role causes the client devices to wait until the test definition specified for the ``server`` role uses